 New San Siro to open before 2032?

-Speaking to the media prior to Inter Milan's Champions League clash with Kairat Almaty on Wednesday night, Marotta discussed the logistics of the new San Siro.
+Speaking to the media prior to Inter Milan's Champions League clash with Kairat Almaty at the beginning of November, Marotta discussed the logistics of the new San Siro.

 The chief revealed that both Inter and AC Milan have purchased the current stadium, before being asked on when the project would be completed.